Scenario Planning, a field guide to the future by Woody Wade

 How to Run a Government by Michael Barber

-For more on the ‘standard’ Government approach in the UK – check out the Treasury’s recently republished guidance on policy development: https://www.gov.uk/government/publications/the-green-book-appraisal-and-evaluation-in-central-governent
+For more on the ‘standard’ Government approach in the UK – check out the Treasury’s recently republished guidance on policy development: The Green Book.
+(There are book of other colours too, Orange for Risk and Magenta for designing evaluation.

-To keep up with some of the more creative / innovative policy development methods being used in the UK – take a look at the Cabinet Office's Policylab Toolkit and the Behavioural Insights Team's blog.
-For resources around how to generate ideas I’d also recommend the NESTA toolkit – NESTA have done work with our Cabinet Office http://diytoolkit.org/
+To keep up with some of the more creative / innovative policy development methods being used in the UK – take a look at the Cabinet Office's Policy lab Toolkit and the Behavioural Insights Team's blog.
+For resources around how to generate ideas I’d also recommend the NESTA toolkit.

 Other online gems: